gumaerc-testorg/12.753-spring-2005/content/pages/readings.md

 Dr. John Lewis
 {{< tdclose >}}
 {{< tdopen >}}
-To stimulate a wider view of the issue of formation of planetary systems, perhaps the students can visit the [The Extrasolar Planets Encyclopaedia](http://exoplanet.eu/) Web site and read through the Extra-solar Planets Catalog to get an idea of how bizarrely different these systems can be.
+To stimulate a wider view of the issue of formation of planetary systems, perhaps the students can visit the {{% resource_link "560a7e1c-1034-4f6e-b0e6-5bbdd9890343" "The Extrasolar Planets Encyclopaedia" %}} Web site and read through the Extra-solar Planets Catalog to get an idea of how bizarrely different these systems can be.
 They list 135 planets of the 140 or so presently under discussion as candidates.
 {{< tdclose >}}
 {{< tdopen >}}